Nilpotent cohomological Hall algebras of surfaces: Derived moduli of coherent sheaves on formal schemes

+is an equivalence, where the colimit is taken in $\PreSt_k$.
+Finally, notice that all the morphisms in $\scrT_{Z \overunder \calX}$ are closed embeddings. \end{recollection}

-Notice that a priori one needs all derived thickenings to compute $\widehat{X}_Z$.
-Nevertheless, when $X$ is underived then the same goes for $\widehat{X}_Z$, indeed we have the following result. \begin{proposition} Let $j \colon Z \to X$ be a closed immersion of classical schemes almost of finite presentation over $k$.
+When $\calX = \widehat{X}_Z$, this provides an explicit formula of the formal completion in terms of infinitesimal thickenings.
+Notice that \textit{a priori} one needs all derived thickenings to compute $\widehat{X}_Z$.
+Nevertheless, when $X$ is underived then the same goes for $\widehat{X}_Z$: \begin{proposition} Let $j \colon Z \to X$ be a closed immersion of classical schemes almost of finite presentation over $k$.
 Then, $\widehat{X}_Z$ is underived and it coincides with the classical formal completion of $X$ along $Z$. \end{proposition}

 \begin{proof} The question is easily seen to be local on $X$, and in the affine case it follows from \cite[Corollary~7.3.6.9]{Lurie_SAG}.
 See also \cite[Proposition~2.1.4]{HL_Categorical_properness}. \end{proof}